Genaina/Formalise23/README.md

 ![Keeping Clean](imgs/KeepingClean.svg)

 The Markov decision process derived by applying our method to the EDGE goal model for maintaining a patient's room is included in the [EDGE-CaseStudy folder](EDGE-CaseStudy).
-We used the probabilistic model checker PRISM to synthesise a goal controller (i.e., a policy for this MDP) which satisfies a requirement specified in the PRISM extension of probabilistic computational tree logic.
+We used the probabilistic model checker PRISM to synthesise a goal controller (i.e., a policy for this MDP) which satisfies a requirement specified in the PRISM extension of probabilistic computational tree logic (PCTL).
 Two examples of such requirements (each of which yields a different goal controller) are given below.

 Requirement option 1: Maximise the SAS utility: